HKasie/Simple-outlier-detection/README.md

 ## Explanation of Files:
 CTR_train: this is the ctr file that was used for the analysis.
 It is a subset of the avazu-ctr-prediction train.gz kaggle file as it is comprised primarily of columns of interest nmely 'hour' and 'click' respectively.

-Outlier detection jupyter notebook: this is the notebook with the python codes for the project.
+Outlier detection of CTR: this is the notebook with the python codes for the project.

 ## How To Run Project